Tuition Reimbursement: Everything You Need to Know

 - Tax reduction.
 You can utilize tax credits when attending school, which include the American Opportunity Tax Credit as well as the Lifetime Learning Credit.

 If you need help with tuition reimbursement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.